phpzone/shell/docs/source/definitions-for-command.rst

 boolean true    No
 ======= ======= ========

 It is a definition of how commands are executed.
-In default all commands are executed in TTY mode.
+By default all commands are executed in TTY mode.